Fort Rucker: History

 Camp Rucker was inactive from March 1946 until August 1950.
 It was reopened during the Korean War.
 The Minnesota Army National Guard's 47th Infantry Division was mobilized and sent to Camp Rucker in the fall of 1950; the division provided cadre that would conduct basic training of soldiers, who would later on, be sent as replacements to units in Korea.
 The 47th Infantry Division would remain at Camp Rucker throughout the war.
 After another short deactivation, it reopened and expanded when it became a helicopter training base.
 The name was changed to "Fort Rucker" in October 1955.

 The Hanchey Army Airfield became the home of the Department of Rotary Wing Training of the Army Aviation School on 5 October 1959, marking the first time the department was centralized.

 Fort Rucker suffered damage from three significant tornadoes within two years in 1972 and 1973.
 The first, rated F2, struck on 13 January 1972.
 It damaged buildings and helicopters on the post and devastated two nearby trailer parks, killing four people and injuring 88, all army dependents.
 An F3 tornado struck the post on 29 December 1973, causing minor damage to residences and striking a tank storage area.
+Most of the significant damage from this storm was in the Enterprise area.
 A second F3 tornado hit a day later, heavily damaging 30 government and residential buildings at Fort Rucker, 5 of which were destroyed.
+Twenty-three people were injured.

 Renaming

-The 2021 National Defense Authorization Act calls for the establishment of an eight-person committee to develop a plan to remove all names, symbols, displays, and monuments that honor or commemorate the Confederacy from all Department of Defense assets, including Fort Rucker.
-In 2021, The Moore family started a petition to rename the fort in honor of Benjamin O. Davis Jr., the first black brigadier general in the USAF.
+The 2021 National Defense Authorization Act calls for the establishment of an eight-person committee to develop a plan to remove all names, symbols, displays, and monuments that honor or commemorate the Confederacy from all Department of Defense assets, including the former Fort Rucker.
+In 2021, the family of Hal Moore started a petition to rename the fort in honor of Benjamin O. Davis Jr., the first black brigadier general in the U.S. Air Force.

 The Naming Commission later recommended that the fort be renamed in honor of Chief Warrant Officer Michael J. Novosel, an Army aviator.
+The post was officially renamed on 10 April 2023.
+The post was renamed again in June 2025 for Captain Edward W. Rucker, an aviator in World War I.

 Geography

 Fort Rucker is located at 31°20'37" north, 85°42'29" west (31.343654, -85.707995).

-According to the U.S. Census Bureau, the CDP area of the base has a total area of 10.9 square miles (28.2 km^{2}), of which 10.9 square miles (28.2 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.18%) is water.
+According to the United States Census Bureau, the CDP area of the base has a total area of 10.9 square miles (28.2 km^{2}), of which 10.9 square miles (28.2 km^{2}) is land and 0.04 square mile (0.1 km^{2}) (0.18%) is water.